 Dear colleagues, readers and friends!

 Our journal is published in parallel in English and in Russian.
-The bilingualism of the journal appears to be of utmost importance in the globalizing world on the one hand, and on the other hand, in the situation when the authors reading and writing in Cyrillic might be isolated from the trends of modern scholarship available in the Latin letters.
-We abandoned the traditional way of presenting the material in English (abstract and key-words) and publish full-text articles in both languages, and translation is free of charge for the authors of the journal.
+The bilingualism of the journal appears to us to be of utmost importance in the globalizing world on the one hand, and on the other hand, in the situation when the authors reading and writing in Cyrillic might be isolated from the trends of modern scholarship available in the Latin letters.
+The journal publishesfull-text versions of all the articles in both languages, and translation is free of charge for the authors of the journal.

-Another essential feature of the journal is the availability and openness of all its materials to everyone.
-The journal is published online and is available to all Internet users.
-It has no printed version, so the texts can include visual material, maps, charts and pictures which are usually omitted due to technical difficulties and high cost of printing services.
-We consider visualization to be one of the main ways for modern man to process reading matter and encourage prospective authors to use more visual material in their texts, which facilitates better presentation of the papers and gives aesthetic pleasure to the readers.
+An essential feature of the journal is its availability and openness of all its materials.
+The journal is published online only and is available to all Internet users.
+It has no print version, so the texts can include visual material, maps, charts and pictures which are usually omitted due to technical difficulties and high cost of printing services.
+We consider visualization to be one of the main ways for modern man to process reading matter and encourage the authors to use more visual material in their texts, which facilitates better presentation of the papers and gives aesthetic pleasure to the readers.

 The journal publishes research articles, historiographical review articles, discussion materials, research notes, short communications, book reviews.

 The issues of the journal are themed, which means that the greater part of the articles in an issue is devoted to a certain subject.
 However, the scholarly ‘lower half’ of the table of contentsof an issue, an ‘appendix’, may include research notes, reviews, short communications, and articles that are not directly relevant to the theme of an issue